TimothyKDuong/SigniDrone/README.md

 # Welcome to SigniDrone API

 Welcome to the SigniDrone<sup>tm</sup>  API, Signiants proprietary drone program, and the first part of the next generation Signiant 2.0<sup>tm</sup> experience!
-If you're looking to configure your SigniDrone, you've come to the right place.
+If you're looking to configure your SigniDrone<sup>tm</sup> , you've come to the right place.

 ## Authentication